fixposition/fixposition-sdk/README.md

 > ./fpsdk/bin/fpltool
 > ```

+1. Setup build system, install dependencies

+    The exact steps required depend on your system.
+You'll need the dependencies mentioned above installed system wide or otherwise tell CMake where to find them.

+    Refer to the [Dockerfile](./Dockerfile) on installing of the required dependencies on a Ubuntu 20.04.

-1. Source ROS environment (optional, but required for some functionality)
+2. Source ROS environment (optional, but required for some functionality)

     ```sh
     source /opt/ros/noetic/setup.bash
     ```

-2. Configure
+3. Configure

     ```sh
     cmake -B build -DCMAKE_INSTALL_PREFIX=~/fpsdk